-Fairy bells (Disporum hookeri var. oreganum) belongs to the family Liliaceae (the Lily family).
-It is a perennial herb that is native of western North America, from British Columbia, Alberta to Washington, Oregon, Idaho, Montana, and California.
+The fairy bells (Disporum hookeri var. oreganum) belongs to Liliaceae (the Lily family).
+It is a perennial herb that is native of western North America; from British Columbia, Alberta to Washington, Oregon, Idaho, Montana, and California.
 This herb grows in moist shaded woods, and it can reach 30-60 cm in height.
 The stems are slender and ascending.
 The leaves are narrowly ovate to oblong-ovate, taper gradually to a point, and have wavy margins.
 The white and bell-shaped flowers bloom at the tips of the stems from early spring to mid summer.
 The fruits are red ellipsoid-obovoid berries.